postcss/postcss/docs/api.md

 rule.append({ text: 'Comment' })                      // comment
 ```

-Also you can use string with CSS of new element.
-But it will be a little bit
-slower than the above shortcuts.
+A string containing the CSS of the new element can also be used.
+This approach is slower than the above shortcuts.

 ```js
 root.append('a {}');